 In 2010 she won the New Zealand Post Book of the Year and General Non-fiction Award for Encircled Lands: Te Urewera, 1820-1921 (Bridget Williams Books).
 The book documents Tūhoe’s quest for self-government of their lands, granted to them in law more than a century ago.

 Judith Binney was Emeritus Professor of History at the University of Auckland.
 She died at her home in Auckland in February 2011.

-Tangata Whenua: an Illustrated History was shortlisted for the 2016 Ockham New Zealand Book Awards.
+Tangata Whenua: an Illustrated History won the Illustrated Non-Fiction Award at the 2016 Ockham New Zealand Book Awards.

 - 'Pioneer' historian Judith Binney dies

 - Royal Society of New Zealand honours Judith Binney